 There’s an urban myth that many of our iron street bollards are made out of cannon, captured from the French at Waterloo.
 In reality, most bollards were manufactured for purpose, with the odd exception of a Royal Navy cannon turned bollard, such as in Portsmouth and King’s Lynn, many of which are listed.

 About the war effort

 The absence of many of our old railings and signposts points to our fears of invasion and shortage of resources during the Second World War.
 Many of the elaborate iron gates and railings that bordered townhouses and parks were removed during the 1940s- over a million tonnes by September 1944- in what was a unifying civilian effort and propaganda success.
 It’s less clear how, or in fact whether, the collected iron was actually used.

-Another item of street furniture often removed during the Second World War was sign posts.
-This was done to confuse would-be invaders and unfortunately not all were reinstated when that risk had passed.
+Another item of street furniture often removed during the Second World War was signposts.
+This was done to confuse would-be invaders.
+Unfortunately, not all signs were reinstated when that risk had passed.
 Some of the diminishing numbers of ‘finger’ signposts are listed, usually when their design or context is of particular interest.

 Is there some unusual street furniture near you?
-You can now map search the List using your postcode, and see which listed structures are nearby – you never know what you might find.
+You can now map search the List using your postcode.
+See which listed structures are nearby; you never know what you might find.

 Add your pieces to the big picture